There are two aspects of coverage that affect inflation measures:

-Indeed housing is one of the most important areas in which the two main UK indices differ.
+Indeed housing is one of the most important areas in which UK indices differ.
 Unlike RPI, CPI excludes mortgage interest payments, house price rises and rents.
 Also omitted are buildings insurance (but not contents insurance, bizarrely), ground rents and council tax.
 Housing accounts for over 25% of the RPI and so these are significant omissions from what most would regard as an ideal index.

 What is fascinating is that their exclusion was not due to their lack of importance; it was merely that EU officials could not agree on a standardised way to measure them.
 Therefore, they left them out.
 This may have been a sensible decision for international comparisons, but it was not a good thing if you wanted to rely on it as a comprehensive cost of living measure, as we have now done in the UK.

 These missing housing components do have an impact on CPI.
 The amount depends of course on what is happening to the cost of mortgages and house prices.
 Generally, it lowers the apparent CPI inflation figures when house prices and/or interest rates are increasing (which is most of the time).
 In August 2014, the exclusion of mortgages and houses from the CPI list reduced it by about 0.6 per cent, i.e. from 2.1 per cent to 1.5 per cent.